DJI_20230908074628_0472_D.jpg

 Residency Programme

-La Bastide de Laurence Residency, a unique program led by lbf contemporary, is nestled in the charming village of L’Isle-sur-la-Sorgue, a Provencal town in Vaucluse, southeast France.
+La Bastide de Laurence Residency, a unique program led by LBF Contemporary, is nestled in the charming village of L’Isle-sur-la-Sorgue, a Provencal town in Vaucluse, southeast France.
 La Bastide de Laurence is a beautifully renovated 18th-century home, located just a few kilometres from some of the most artistically significant villages in the South of France.
 Designed to nurture artists, the Bastide offers an exceptional setting that fosters creativity and exploration of new cultural contexts.
 By merging the historical with the contemporary, the residency immerses participants in the rich heritage of Provence.

 During their stay, artists will have the opportunity to explore renowned museums, galleries, and cultural centres across Provence, a region celebrated internationally for its collections.
 La Bastide de Laurence itself is a sanctuary of art, with restored antique pieces and artefacts adorning its warm interiors.
 The property’s idyllic gardens, filled with Mediterranean plants like olive and cypress trees, offer a peaceful retreat for relaxation and reflection.